With less than 450 days to go…on your marks, get set, Ri-o!

-Looking at Rio de Janeiro’s incredible landscape and sparkling social scene, it can be easy to forget that, at it’s core, Brazil’s second largest city is a bustling business town.
 With around 12 million inhabitants and more than 5 million tourists each year, Rio has burgeoned over recent years to become a hotspot for businesses looking to invest across sectors such as construction, energy and mining.
-And it’s really not difficult to see why interest in this diverse city is rising.
+According to the CSA, Portuguese is among one of the top online languages growing faster than average.

-Thanks to a stable currency, awe-inspiring sites, a great climate and investment in eco-tourism, not to mention the upcoming 2014 FIFA World Cup, interest in this vibrant city looks set to soar over the coming months.
-If you’re looking to expand overseas, take a look at this guide to doing business in Rio de Janeiro from Capita Translation and Interpreting.
+If you’re looking to expand overseas or are travelling to the games, take a look at this guide to doing business in Rio de Janeiro from Capita Translation and Interpreting.

 <p>The Capita Business Travellers’ Guide to Rio de Janeiro – An infographic by the team at <a href='http://www.capitatranslationinterpreting.com/rio-business-travel-guide/'>Capita Translation & Interpreting</a> <img src='http://www.capitatranslationinterpreting.com/wp-content/uploads/2013/08/Capita-Amended-Rio-Infographic.jpg' width='540'></p>